survivejs/react-book/manuscript/08_styling_react.md

 ![Sass](images/sass.png)

 Sass is a popular alternative to Less.
 You should use [sass-loader](https://www.npmjs.com/package/sass-loader) with it.
-Remember to install `node-sass` to your project as the loader has a peer dependency on that.
-Webpack configuration is light again:
+Remember to install `node-sass` to your project as the loader has a peer dependency on that. webpack configuration is light again:

 ```javascript
 {